 Public companies are still required to have a secretary.

-Leaving aside the legalities, many private limited companies still choose to appoint a secretary for the same reasons as before, namely to lighten the workload for directors.
+Leaving aside the legalities, many private limited companies still choose to appoint a secretary for the same reasons as before: to lighten the workload of directors.
 So what exactly does the role involve?

 Maintain statutory books